Ida Hunt Udall: Homesteading and later life

 Udall had six children with David, and for the most part she raised them on her own while David mostly lived with Ella.
-In May 1903, Latter-day Saint apostles Matthias F. Cowley and John W. Taylor encouraged David Udall to plurally marry Mary Ann Linton Morgan, a widow whose husband John Morgan had died in 1894.
-Ida Udall, a close friend of Morgan's, "was willing and anxious" for the marriage.
-At Cowley and Taylor's behest, David quietly married Morgan, and she and her three young sons began living with Ida Udall and her children at Hunt a little before Christmas that year.
-Having been friends for years, Udall and Morgan "ma[de] for [a] particularly amicable household" when they became co-wives.
+In May 1903, Latter-day Saint apostles Matthias F. Cowley and John W. Taylor encouraged David Udall to plurally marry Mary Ann Linton Morgan, a widow whose husband John Hamilton Morgan had died in 1894.
+Ida Udall was a close friend of Morgan's and encouraged the marriage.
+Ella did not share this interest.
+At Cowley and Taylor's behest, David married Morgan in 1903.
+Morgan and her three young sons began living with Ida Udall and her children at Hunt on December 23 that year.
+Having been friends for years, Udall and Morgan got along well as co-wives living together.
+Udall and Morgan lived together until 1906, when Mary purchased and moved into a house of her own.

-From 1906 to 1908, Udall suffered three strokes, the last of which paralyzed her on her left side.
+Between 1906 and 1908, Udall suffered three strokes, the last of which paralyzed her on her left side.
 Pauline took responsibility for Udall's care, and Pearl, at the time a student at the Los Angeles College of Osteopathy, took a leave from her program in order to help.
-Thereafter, Udall and Pauline lived variously in Hunt Valley, St. Johns, and Snowflake.
-In what biographer Ellsworth calls an "unexpected blessing", Ella Udall's sometimes fraught feelings toward her co-wife warmed, and her relationship with Ida Udall improved.
+Thereafter, Udall and Pauline lived variously in Hunt Valley, St. Johns, and Snowflake; Ella Udall's sometimes fraught feelings toward her co-wife warmed, and her relationship with Ida Udall improved.

 Seven years after her third stroke, Udall died in Hunt Valley on April 26, 1915, in the home and company of her daughter Pauline.
-Udall was buried in St. Johns.
+She was buried in St. Johns.

 Legacy

 Family

 Many of Udall's children became prominent figures in Western community and politics.
 Three of her sons—John Hunt Udall, Jesse Addison Udall, and Don Taylor Udall—served in the Arizona state legislature.
 John Hunt Udall was a two-time gubernatorial nominee and later a mayor of Phoenix, Arizona.
 John's son, John Nicholas Udall, was later a mayor of Phoenix as well; he served several terms.
 Don Taylor and Jesse Addison were also superior court judges in Navajo County and Graham County, respectively.
-In 1960, Jesse acceded to the Arizona state supreme court, and he served as a justice for eleven years.
+In 1960, Jesse acceded to the Arizona Supreme Court, and he served as a justice for eleven years.
 Pearl Udall moved to Salt Lake City, Utah, and opened a medical practice, which she successfully ran the rest of her life.
 Pauline remained in northeastern Arizona; she served for seventeen years as president of the LDS Church's Snowflake Stake Primary Association.
+Pauline's husband and Udall's son-in-law, Asahel Henry Smith, admired Udall and frequently retold stories from her life.

-Udall is also the great-grandmother of Milan Smith, a judge on the United States Court of Appeals for the Ninth Circuit.
-She is the great-great-grandmother of novelist Brady Udall, author of The Lonely Polygamist.
+Udall was the grandmother of Maria S. Ellsworth, her biographer, a schoolteacher, and a book review author, whom Kim Engel-Pearson called a "specialist in Mormon History".
+Udall also was the great-grandmother of Milan Smith, a judge on the United States Court of Appeals for the Ninth Circuit.
+She was also the great-great-grandmother of novelist Brady Udall, author of The Lonely Polygamist.